For each fund–index pair in fund_index_map, computes rolling, annualized

 The annualized tracking differences are:

-Log-return difference: $$\left[\ln\left(\frac{f_t}{f_{t_0}}\right) - \ln\left(\frac{i_t}{i_{t_0}}\right)\right] \times \frac{annual\_days}{\Delta}$$
+Log-return difference: $$ \left[\ln\left(\frac{f_t}{f_{t_0}}\right) - \ln\left(\frac{i_t}{i_{t_0}}\right)\right] \times \frac{annual\_days}{\Delta} $$

-CAGR difference: $$\left(\frac{f_t}{f_{t_0}}\right)^{annual\_days/\Delta} - \left(\frac{i_t}{i_{t_0}}\right)^{annual\_days/\Delta}$$
+CAGR difference: $$ \left(\frac{f_t}{f_{t_0}}\right)^{annual\_days/\Delta} - \left(\frac{i_t}{i_{t_0}}\right)^{annual\_days/\Delta} $$

-\(\Delta \le 0\), or values are invalid for the chosen formula (e.g.
+or inputs are invalid for the chosen formula (e.g. any non-positive level for